Ethelom/ISIA-Django-assignment/README.md

 to the whole project.
 Thus, they can be found at the same directory level with the apps.
 This is encouraged according to the Django [docs](https://docs.djangoproject.com/en/3.1/howto/static-files/).

-Of course, each app has each own static/ and templates/ folders, but those can be found in each app's respective folder.
+Of course, each app has its own static/ and templates/ folders, but those can be found in each app's respective folder.

 # Dependencies and Run
 In order to install the dependencies run the following commands in the root: